flare-foundation/docs/docs/tutorials/reward-claiming/README.md

 The reward flow:

 * Per price epoch all price feeds to an FTSO are being used to calculate a weighted median.
-* &#x20;The weighted median is the chosen price of this FTSO.
+* The weighted median is the chosen price of this FTSO (time series).
-* Following that, some percentage of the addresses on each side of the weighted median are chosen to be rewarded.
+* Next, a percentage of the addresses on each side of the weighted median are chosen to be rewarded.
 * Each address is rewarded according to its weight (vote power)
 * The reward data is sent to the `FtsoRewardManager` smart contract.
 * once the reward epoch is finalized. this reward can be claimed from the `FtsoRewardManager`.